 Library research collection

-I have a unique personal library of some 10,750 volumes (and still growing), on every aspect of homeopathy including books and journals in French and German.
+I have a unique personal library of over 12,000 volumes (and still growing), on every aspect of homeopathy including books and journals in French and German.
 I can suggest further reading.
 My office is a clear demonstration that Sulphur did not work. but these old and new books are a wonderful resource for my visitors.
 If you are working on a research project here are the books which no one else has available, from 1830 until today, from around the world, from Abrams to van der Zee.